lauralwd/azolla_MYBs/README.md

 ### Data sources used in this project
 In building these trees, we have made use of publicly available data exclusively.
 Most notably, we build here upon the work of [Jiang & Rao (2020)](https://doi.org/10.1104/pp.19.01082).
-_Azolla_ automated annotations are available on [fernbase](ftp://ftp.fernbase.org/Azolla_filiculoides/Azolla_asm_v1.1/)
+_Azolla_ automated annotations are available on [fernbase](ftp://ftp.fernbase.org/Azolla_filiculoides/Azolla_asm_v1.1/).
+The manually re-ananotated _A. filiculoides_ R2R3 MYB sequence is made available in ENA and NCBI under accession number [....] .
+This sequence, and all raw RNA-seq reads used in this project are also made availble in ENA and NCBI under project accession number [....] .

-Each of these sequences and their original accession number are listed in the data folder, organised in files per subfamily type.
+All sequences taken from the several databases used here and their original accession numbers are listed in the data folder, organised in files per subfamily type.
 These sequences originate from several databases, each with a slightly different naming system.
 The [Jiang & Rao (2020)](https://doi.org/10.1104/pp.19.01082) paper lists each of the species used here, and where to find the right database to search for accession numbers.
 Those are predominantly: